techidaily/site-sound-optimizing/source/_posts/football-manager-2020-solved-no-more-game-crashes.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982508/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+**5)** Restart your game to check if this worked for you.

+If your game is still unplayable, move on to the next fix.

 ### Fix 5: Reinstall _FM20_  and/or Steam

  If your game or the game launcher is not properly installed on your PC, or if your game version is outdated, you’re likely to run into issues like game crashes.
 In this case, try reinstalling your game and your game launcher (if necessary).